sxzhang25/product-manifold-learning/README.md

 # ima-diffusionmaps
-code base for analysis of product manifolds using diffusion maps (spring 2020 junior independent work)
+Code base for analysis of product manifolds using diffusion maps

+Princeton University Department of Mathematics

+Spring 2020 Junior Independent Work